Paul Steward

 Bio:

 Lecturer of Native American/American Indian Studies for CSU since 2016; Paul specializes in the history of California and the local history and culture of the Bay Area and North Bay.
-Professor Steward is a tribal member of Elem Indian Colony of Pomo Indians of the Sulphur Bank Rancheria near Clearlake Oaks, CA. Raised on the reservation from birth until age 10, he learned his tribal culture from his father and paternal grandparents.
+Professor Steward is a tribal member of Elem Indian Colony of Pomo Indians of the Sulphur Bank Rancheria near Clearlake Oaks, CA. Raised on the reservation, he learned his tribal culture from his father and paternal grandparents.

 Paul has also contracted for the Native organization California Consortium for Urban Indian Health.
-Other business ventures include marketing in the english language for a Japanese cryptocurrency and blockchain tech company Bexam/Early Works ltd; marketing for Digital Prints & Imaging company of Santa Rosa CA; and community outreach for Pacific Gas & Electric.
+Other business ventures include marketing in the English language for the Japanese blockchain tech company Bexam/Early Works Ltd; marketing for Digital Prints & Imaging company of Santa Rosa, CA; and community outreach for Pacific Gas & Electric.
+Paul has guest lectured for the San Francisco Public Library, Menlo Park Public Library, and Solano County Library.
+Paul was selected to be an author for the State of California's Truth and Healing Council Final Report to be published in July of 2026.